Unified description of turbulent entrainment: Differential geometry

 \subsection{Summary and connection with appendix \ref{sec:intop}}

 Our results indicate that the commutation of integration and differentiation leads to storage terms and \emph{pseudo} boundary fluxes that depend on the $t$ and $x$ dependence of the domain of integration.
-Such fluxes are distinct from the physical boundary fluxes that are obtained by applying Stokes' theorem to the divergence of fluxes that are tangential to the domain of integration and arise from Leibniz's rule for differentiation under an integral sign.
+Such fluxes are distinct from the physical boundary fluxes that are obtained by applying Stokes' theorem to the divergence of fluxes that are in the same plane as the domain of integration.

 To link \eqref{eq:dgcomb} with appendix \ref{sec:intop} it is necessary to note that the vector $Y$ introduced at \eqref{eq:dgperp}, and written explicitly in \eqref{eq:Yexample}, corresponds to $-\vec{n}/|\grad_{\perp}\chi|$ and that